Ange230700/AnangoPlan_APwebDevelopment/README.md

 ## II.
 Front-end development phase / Phase de développement front-end

+This part is about the development of the part of the website that customers will see.

+> _Cette partie concerne le développement de la partie du site web que les clients verront._

 ### II.
 A. Front-end technical watch / Veille technique front-end

 ### II.
 B. Front-end style guide / Guide de style front-end